Estimating Heterogeneous Causal Effects of High-Dimensional Treatments: Application to Conjoint Analysis

-Consistent with the earlier findings, Figure~\ref{fig:mod} shows that those with high Hispanic prejudice scores are predicted to belong to Cluster~2 in the two-cluster analysis and Cluster~3 in the three-cluster analysis even after controlling for other factors.
-These respondents are also less likely to belong to Cluster~1 in either analysis.
-For the three-cluster analysis, party ID appears to play a statistically significant role (indicated by dark arrow) with Republicans tending to belong to Cluster~2~or~3 and Democrats tending to belong to Cluster~1.
-Respondents in Cluster~1 tend to have higher education in both analyses.
+Consistent with the earlier findings, Fig~\ref{fig:mod} shows that those with high Hispanic prejudice scores tend to be part of Group~2 in the two-group analysis and Group~3 in the three-group analysis even after controlling for other moderators.
+These respondents are also less likely to be members of Group~1 in both analyses.
+Party ID also plays a statistically significant role (indicated by dark arrow).
+Controlling for other factors, in the three-group analysis, not strong Republicans tend to be part of Group~3 and more strong Democrats belonging to Group~1.
+On average, respondents in Group~1 have higher education in both analyses.

-Finally, we estimate the average marginal interaction effects (AMIE) between two factors \citep{egam:imai:19}, which can be computed by subtracting the two AMCEs from the average effect of changing the two factors of interest at the same time.
+Finally, we estimate the average marginal interaction effects (AMIEs) between two factors \citep{egam:imai:19}, which can be computed by subtracting the two AMCEs from the average effect of changing the two factors of interest at the same time.
 Thus, the AMIE represents the additional effect of changing the two factors beyond the sum of the average effects of changing one of the factors alone.
 Formally, we can define the AMIE of changing factors $j$ and $j'$ from levels $l_j$ and $l_{j'}$ to levels $l_j^\prime$ and $l_{j'}^\prime$, respectively, as follows,

-All of the AMIE effects found are quite small, so we do not include those results here.
-According to the skill-premium theory of \cite{newman2019economic}, we expect to find an interaction between job and country or education in country, in at least some clusters.
+All of the AMIE effects found are quite small, so we do not present those results here.
+According to the skill-premium theory of \cite{newman2019economic}, we expect to find an interaction between job and country or education and country, in at least some groups.
 Unfortunately, our analysis does not find support for this hypothesis.